eSolia/eSolia_2018/content/page/website-design/index.en.md

 #### On Static versus CMS

-eSolia can deploy a static site, like the one you are looking at now, or a CMS-based site such as Wordpress or Typo3.
-Some of the considerations regarding static websites vs CMS-hosted ones are shown in the following table:
+eSolia can deploy websites using a Static Site Generator (our preference is [Hugo](https://gohugo.io/), the world's fastest SSG), like the one you are looking at now, or using a CMS such as Wordpress, Drupal or Typo3.
+Some of the considerations regarding static websites vs CMS-based ones are shown in the following table:

 _Aspect_  |Static    | CMS
 ----------|----------|------